lisk77/comet/README.md

 >
 > It could be potentially used to make something very basic in a very hacky way, but it is not a good experience.
 >
-> Installation is manual as of right now but if it reaches an acceptable state I will publish the crate.
+> Installation is manual as of right now but if it reaches an acceptable state I will publish the crate on crates.
 >
 > There is a plan for a project creation tool that will automate the project setup process.